carmenlup/gh-actions-practice/adr/adr-flow-readme.md

 ### adr Folder structure

-In assurance-helix-archkm repository **adr** is the main folder where all ADRs will be added and maintained Folder structure for ADR's and important files:
+In this repository **adr** is the main folder where all ADRs will be added and maintained Folder structure for ADR's and important files:
 - template.md - Template md file to follow to create ADR.
 Each ADR will created by copy and edit the template
 - add-flow-readme.md - current documentation of adr flow.
 This file must updated in case flow will change.